Your scalp is constantly producing sebum, but what is it for? Find out how sebum works to protect your hair.

 It’s the sebum produced by the glands on your scalp that can make hair look greasy in between washes.

-We all produce it throughout our lives, but hormonal changes (for example during puberty) can increase or decrease sebum production.
+We all produce it throughout our lives, but hormonal changes (during puberty or pregnancy, for example) can increase or decrease sebum production.

 Put simply, it helps to protect your scalp and hair, to keep them healthy and feeling moisturized.